joshp23/YOURLS-IQRCodes/README.md

 This is an updated fork of [Inline QRCode](http://techlister.com/plugins-2/qrcode-plugin-for-yourls/354/) which is more compact, configurable, and just as efficient with more features.

 ## Requires:
-YOURLS 1.7.3 - install from git
+YOURLS 1.7.3 ready.
+Works with YOURLS 1.7.2

 ## Features
 ### Old